That'll Teach 'Em: Series 1 (2003)

 Joe McCready was expelled during the series for persistent bad behaviour and disrespect towards several staff members.
-In episode 3, Nadia Freeman chose to leave the school voluntarily owing to the food.
-In the fourth episode, Mr Perry served as acting headmaster owing to Mr MacTavish being unwell at the time.
+Nadia Freeman chose to leave the school voluntarily owing to the food.
+In episode 4, Mr. Perry served as acting headmaster owing to Mr. MacTavish being unwell at the time.

 Series 2 (2004)

 The second series of the show, called That'll Teach 'Em Too, was also filmed at the Royal Grammar School, High Wycombe in August 2004 and was known as "Hope Green Secondary Modern".
 This was the only series set in the 1960s.